Exponential decay estimates and smoothness of the moduli space of pseudoholomorphic curves: Surjectivity and injectivity of the gluing map

 defined by restriction.
 In the case $T = \infty$ this composition is obtained by restriction of maps.
 By the unique continuation, this is certainly an immersion for $T=\infty$.
-Then the exponential decay property stated in Theorem \ref{exdecayT} implies that it is an immersion for sufficiently large $T$. \end{proof} We will prove $u$ is in the image of ${\rm Glue}_T$ by showing that the following set
+Then the exponential decay property stated in Theorem \ref{exdecayT} implies that it is an immersion for sufficiently large $T$. \end{proof} {We are now ready to prove $u$ lies} in the image of ${\rm Glue}_T$ by showing that the following set